 There’s a workaround to this.
 Even though Facebook will still continue to compress the videos you capture and upload, you can make sure the videos are at least of good quality Of HD quality.

-In this short tutorial, we’ll see how you can make sure Facebook only records HD videos all the time.
+In this short tutorial, we’ll see how you can make sure Facebook App only records HD videos on your iPhone or iPad all the time.
 Here we go:

 That’s it.
 Henceforth, whenever you record a video within Facebook, the app only records HD videos and even after compression, the video looks pretty good.